-Annually, occupational accidents and work-related diseases cause over 2.3 million fatalities, out of which over 350,000 are caused by occupational accidents and close to 2 million by work-related diseases.
-There were also over 313 million non-fatal occupational accidents (requiring at least four days of absence from work) in 2010, meaning that, overall, occupational accidents provoke injury or ill health for approximately 860,000 people every day.
+Annually, occupational accidents and work-related diseases cause close to 2.8 million fatalities, out of which over 380,000 are caused by occupational accidents and 2.4 million by work-related diseases.
+There were also about 374 million non-fatal occupational accidents (requiring at least four days of absence from work) in 2014, meaning that, overall, occupational accidents provoke injury or ill health for approximately 1 024 000 people every day.
 In most countries vast numbers of workplace accidents, fatalities and diseases are not even reported or recorded.
 Global figures can therefore only be estimated.

 Most work-related deaths and non-fatal occupational accidents occur in low- and middle-income countries in South-East Asia and the Western Pacific region.
 These countries have the highest proportion of the world’s working population, in addition to having a high proportion of workers in risky jobs, as is found in other developing countries.
 Nevertheless, high-income countries also present a significant number of work-related fatalities, though fatal accidents represent a smaller portion of their death toll.

 (Safety and Health at Work: A Vision for Sustainable Prevention, ILO (2014) The XX World Congress on Safety and Health at Work.
 Geneva) Regional divisions used for the global estimates of work-related accidents and fatal diseases (Reproduced by permission from ILO).

 (Safety and Health at Work: A Vision for Sustainable Prevention, ILO (2014) The XX World Congress on Safety and Health at Work.
 Geneva) Total fatalities due to occupational accidents and occupational diseases.
 (Reproduced by permission from ILO).